Abdul2/dragonmac/README.md

-### Dragon command to delete all files and folders on your dekstop
+## Dragon command to delete all files and folders on your dekstop

-#### Step 1 create new files and folders on your desktop
+#### Step 1 create new files and folders on your Desktop

 launch your Terminal and type